Thanks for visiting!

 My goal is to help more dogs stay in homes and more families to become better connected with their canine friends.
 I am happy to help train all types of "problem dogs", from those that lack basic obedience, jump on you, dig in yards, etc. to those that are unruly on leash and reactive.
 While some dogs may never be 100% fully able to greet others up

 close, there is still hope for them to live among society rather than the alternative.
 No dog is ever too old to learn.

 I have also taken a feline management and training course and would be happy to offer cat training assistance as well.

-Please refer to the "About" section to learn more specifics about services I offer and pricing.
+Please refer to the Training & Pet Care section to learn more specifics about the services I offer and pricing.